YanbinHe/JournalKroSBL/KroSBL_f/README.txt

 ---------------------------------------------------

 # Important information:
-Make sure you install tensor_toolbox to be able to start the simulation (already compressed in the directory ./functions, unzip and use).
+1. Make sure you install tensor_toolbox to be able to start the simulation (already compressed in the directory ./functions, unzip and use).
 Put tensor_toolbox under ./functions
+2. A run for the simulation might take ~10 hours

 # How to start a simulation: